 Go a step further and add a company branded cover photo or even a personal cover photo.

 9. Link your personal website, social links and projects to your featured content section

 Link your personal website if you have one, your social links such as your GitHub, Stack Overflow or even Twitter and some projects you’ve worked on outside of work.

 Admittedly and sadly, not all recruiters will spend time researching your profile in this much detail, but the best ones will.
 They can use this information to make a better judgement on your experience and it will make for a more productive screening call.

 Some people even add their CV to their profiles.
 This is helpful so recruiters can get a more detailed look at an engineers experience, but it’s really down to personal choice and whether you’d be comfortable enough to share your personal details.

 If you follow the advice in this guide, you probably wouldn’t even need to attach one anyway!

 By sharing more about your position, stack, team and skills, your profile will be pushed to the top of searches that recruiters are undertaking on LinkedIn on a daily basis.

-Sure, you might be approached more than 10 times a week and more LinkedIn messages from recruiters probably isn’t what you want, but that one recruiter who analyses your profile correctly and approaches you for a really different but relevant role in a new industry you’ve been dying to get into, might just land you that job and secure a lucrative pay rise in the process!
+Sure, you might be approached more than 10 times a week and more LinkedIn messages from recruiters probably isn’t what you want, but that one recruiter who analyses your profile correctly and approaches you for a really different but relevant role in a new industry you’ve been exploring, might just land you a great opportunity and a lucrative pay rise in the process!